|

 Considering professional dance, these policies raise concern from the point of view of prevention and health management.

-First, professional dance comes with a considerable risk for acute injuries, and there are no proper protocols and education programs addressing first aid if physical distancing is a requirement and clarifying, who is responsible for it.
+injuries, and there are no proper protocols and education programs addressing first aid if physical distancing is a requirement and clarifying, who is responsible for it.
 In association with in-house health management, it is unclear, how physiotherapy and massage service should function safely in theatres – if there is a way at all.

 Secondly, surgical masks, hygiene masks and simple textile masks are not designed for intense physical training.
 There is no reliable scientific research about every mask type’s influence on the oxygenation, but we do know that N95 masks, which are recommended for having proper virus filtration, have a significant impact on heart rate, oxygenation and thermophysiological responses5.
 There is feedback from dancers around the world about headache, unusual hyperventilation and quickly appearing heavy breathing while taking ballet class in mask.
 These are anecdotal but still relevant concerns as they suggest the risk of hypoxia and/or hypercapnia (CO2 retention).
 We assume that the problem is not only linked to the resistance while inhaling, but that the CO2 of the exhaled air cannot properly be replaced by fresh, oxygenated air as it stays behind the mask.
 It is highly questionable if wearing a mask during dance training is safe or under which circumstances is it safe and under which it is not.
 In respiratory therapy and in athletic training we use resistance to improve condition, but these special masks are expensive and not recommended for infection prevention – however some of them might be valid competitors to simple hygiene masks.6